Jump to content on this page:

 The strategy to employ is to aim for understanding.
-This means you should not have your source of information (book, journal, web page etc.) open in front of you when you are writing.
-If you write as you read you are more likely to plagiarise accidentally; you must have open either your source of information OR your writing - never both at the same time.
+This means that, ideally, you should not have your source of information (book, journal, web page etc.) open in front of you when you are writing.
+If you write as you read you are more likely to plagiarise accidentally so you should either have your source of information open OR your writing - not both at the same time.
 (The exception is if you are quoting directly, when you must ensure you read carefully so that the quotation is accurate).

 This strategy forces you to assimilate properly what you are reading before then exchanging the source of information for your notes or essay.
 Read a section, a few pages, a chapter, close the book or journal or website and then (and only then) open your notebook or essay.
 If you have thoroughly understood what you have read, you will have less difficulty expressing it in your own words without referring to the original text.
 If you cannot, then you have probably not really understood it and will need to read it again.
 (Remember, the main reason you write essays is to show your understanding).
 This technique is good for revision too.

 Example 1 shows in-text citations in Harvard and Example 2 shows them as footnote markers.
 Please note that for some disciplines using Harvard you may be required to give page numbers in your in-text citations for paraphrased text - please check with your lecturers.
-Footnote references always give page numbers for paraphrased text.
+Footnote references always give page numbers for paraphrased text when they are relevant and available.
 See the examples at the bottom of the Quoting tab for how to include page numbers.

 Example 1.
 Original text